 The journalist, poet and novelist, born Iris Wilkinson, was one of New Zealand's finest inter-war writers.
 Troubled by depression, illness and poverty, she took her own life in London.

-The New Zealand Railways Magazine was published monthly until June 1940.
-Originally intended as a shop journal for the Railways Department’s 18,000 staff and major customers, it evolved into a hugely popular general interest periodical.
+Originally intended as a journal for the Railways Department’s 18,000 staff and their major customers, NZ Railways Magazine evolved into a hugely popular general-interest periodical.

 The School Journal was initiated by Inspector-General of Schools George Hogben to provide New Zealand schoolchildren with a free publication containing information on history, geography and civics.

 By 1985 Keri Hulme had won several New Zealand awards for her writing.
-But the decision to award her first novel, The bone people, the Booker Prize was a surprise to literary critics, bookies and Hulme alike.
+But the decision to award her first novel, The bone people, the Booker Prize surprised literary critics, bookies and Hulme alike.